 For language schools, there are specific tactics that, when included in a marketing plan, reliably produce excellent results for effective promotion and the gains that come along with it.
 Curious about where to get started?
 Here’s a guide to help you produce an effective marketing strategy for your language school.

-As a first, guiding principle for all of your language school marketing efforts, it is valuable to establish a clear picture of the kinds of individuals you wish to attract to your institution.
+As a guiding principle for your language school marketing strategy, it is valuable to establish a clear picture of the types of individuals you wish to attract to your institution.
 This “persona” should provide a detailed description of the most important characteristics of these prospects, and can be used to inform the messaging you create in your marketing efforts.

 Here are some of the important qualities to consider when crafting your persona: